didi2424/TF-Object-Detection-API-GPU-Windows-WSL/README.md

 Finally you have to test 🧪 your training data with an images
 with this notebook, notebook will call for training data that you have done in the previous notebook.
 Object Detection will identify object with draw boxes around specific objects in pictures 🖼️

-also in this notebook you will get a TFlite file for future project.
+also in this notebook you will get a TFlite file for future project example to use on Tensorflow Lite Android

 <!-- MARKDOWN LINKS & IMAGES -->